opencompl/sail-arm-lean/README.md

 and errors.
 Similarly, our output is not yet polished for readability.
 # RISC-V Lean Statistics

-Lines: 2793177
+Lines: 2793200
-Definitions: 65575
+Definitions: 65580
 Inductive definitions: 884
-Abbreviations: 3441
+Abbreviations: 3446

 # Warnings and Errors

-Errors found: 92
+Errors found: 31
 Warnings found: 0

 ## Error Classes

-- 38x application type mismatch
+- 8x type mismatch
-- 30x type mismatch
+- 7x application type mismatch
 - 4x don't know how to synthesize placeholder
 - 2x unknown identifier 'AArch64_S2Walk'
 - 2x unexpected identifier; expected 'do'
-- 2x invalid `do` notation, expected type is not a monad application
-- 1x unknown identifier 'sail_translation_start'
-- 1x unknown identifier 'sail_translation_end'
-- 1x unknown identifier 'sail_tlbi'
-- 1x unknown identifier 'sail_take_exception'
-- 1x unknown identifier 'sail_cache_op'
 - 1x unknown identifier 'GPTWalk'
 - 1x unknown identifier 'AArch64_AutoGen_ArchitectureReset'
-- 1x unexpected token 'at'; expected '_' or identifier
 - 1x maximum recursion depth has been reached
 - 1x invalid field notation, type is not of the form (C ...) where C is a constant
 - 1x failed to synthesize